Awaish-prog/openFabricAiTest/testCases.md

 * The app detects the missing prompt.
 * An error message is displayed, prompting the user to enter a valid prompt.
 * The form submission is prevented until a valid prompt is provided.

+### Test Case ID: TF010

+Test Case Name: Submitting Form After Clearing Prompt Input

+Test Objective: Verify that the ArtFabric app handles the scenario where a user enters a prompt, clears the prompt input, and then attempts to submit the form.

+Preconditions:

+* The ArtFabric app is accessible.
+* The user is logged into the application.

+Test Steps:

+* Enter a valid prompt in the prompt input field.
+* Clear the prompt input field.
+* Click run button.

+Expected Result:

+* The app detects the cleared prompt input.
+* An error message is displayed, prompting the user to enter a valid prompt.
+* The form submission is prevented until a valid prompt is provided.